-Successive bishops and their followers from the Church in the East entered into communion with Rome in the 17th, 18th and 19th centuries, forming the Chaldean Catholic Church as an heir to that ancient Christian community, now linked to Rome.
-Other bishops and believers have joined as recently as 2008.
+Successive bishops and their followers from the Church in the East returned into communion with Rome in the 17th, 18th and 19th centuries, forming the Chaldean Catholic Church.
 In 1830, Rome established the Patriarchate of Babylon of the Chaldeans, which strengthened and unified the Church.
+Other bishops and believers from the Church of the East have joined as recently as 2008.
 The Chaldean Catholic Church continues to emphasize its own customs and liturgy, though these have also been changed and adapted over time, and were Arabized in the 20th century.1

-Given the tremendous social and political changes in Iraq in the last decade (at the time of this writing, significant parts of Chaldean Iraq were being overrun or are threatened by extremist Islamists, and Baghdad is under threat), one has to wonder what will endure or change about contemporary Iraqi and Chaldean culture in the wake of these events.
+Given the tremendous social and political changes in Iraq in the last decade, when significant parts of Chaldean Iraq were overrun or threatened by extremist Islamists, one has to wonder what will endure or change about contemporary Iraqi and Chaldean culture in the wake of these events.

 O’Mahony, Anthony.
 “The Chaldean Catholic Church: The Politics of Church-State Relations in Modern Iraq.”
 Heythrop Journal 45 no. 4 (October 2004): 435-450.